Vinashu/amp-chain/README.md

 ```

 ### (POST)/transact
 Submit a transaction to the blockchain.
-I expects a JSON object with a recipient and an amount.
+It expects a JSON object with a recipient and an amount.
 ```
 {
     "recipient": "Recipient address",